jessforsyth/IVEN-Code/README.md

 **Help in implementing the code:**

-Contact jessica.forsyth@postgrad.manchester.ac.uk with screenshots and details description of any issues with implementation.
+Contact jessforsyth95@gmail.com with screenshots and details description of any issues with implementation.
 Please refer to the videos and video tutorials first for quick help on how to use IVEN.